m21ark/ldts/docs/REPORT.md

 >
 >  **Implementation**
 >
 >  Based on the concepts that guides finite automata (FA), we define some states and the possible transitions between them.
 On the GameController class we have a state variable that keeps track of the current game state.
 To implement the FA, the class has a switch statement inside a while loop.
-Each switch leads the game to another state and when exiting the current state, the variable is updated to the new state the game should go to.
+Each switch case leads the game to another state and when exiting the current state, the variable is updated to the new state the game should go to.
 >
 >  **Consequences**
 >